mountanton/GPToLODS_FactChecking/README.md

 See the PDF including the algorithms and an experimental evaluation

 **B. Web App Code**
-The folder "webAppCode" provides the  code of the web application.
+The folder "WebApp" provides the  code of the web application.

 **C. Evaluation Benhcmark**